JasonZ2030/TorpedoFundraiser-Project/README.md

 ## Project Success

-By selling these torpedoes, I raised over **$400** for my swim team, demonstrating how engineering and entrepreneurship can come together to support community causes.
+By selling these torpedoes, I raised over **$400** for my swim team.
+The fundraise is an demonstration of what engineering and passion can do to support community causes.

 ## Features